 Streamlining in designated coastal waters

-Currently, offshore petroleum projects that cross between the Commonwealth and State or Territory jurisdictions may be subject to multiple separate approvals processes, requiring assessment and approval by a number of separate regulators, such as:
+Currently, offshore petroleum activities that cross between the Commonwealth and State or Territory jurisdictions may be subject to multiple separate approvals processes, requiring assessment and approval by a number of separate regulators, such as:

 - NOPSEMA for OH&S, structural integrity and environmental management in Commonwealth waters;